grantjm9992/python-test/README.md

 ### 1. Full Setup

-To perform a full setup, including building, running, and creating indexes, use the following, and ignore #2 - #4
+To perform a full setup, including building and running use the following, then skip #2 and #3

 ```bash
 make setup